-A McGill graduate, and a member of the Listuguj Mi’gmaq First Nations community in Eastern Quebec, Paige’s responsibility as Coordinator of the First Peoples’ House is to nurture a sense of community and belonging for Indigenous students at McGill.
-She aims to provide a welcoming space for students to relax, create relationships with others and find the support they need to succeed academically and personally.
-She is available to meet one on one with students to address any concerns and refer them to appropriate resources.
-She serves on different committees to provide a voice and to advocate for Indigenous issues on campus.
+A member of the Mi’gmaq community of Listuguj, Allan Vicaire’s responsibility as Associate Director of the First Peoples’ House is to nurture a sense of community and belonging for Indigenous students at McGill.
+He aims to provide a welcoming space for students to relax, create relationships with others and find the support they need to succeed academically and personally.
+He is available to meet one on one with students to address any concerns and refer them to appropriate resources.
+He serves on different committees to provide a voice and to advocate for Indigenous issues on campus.

-Students usually come to her for questions on where to find a job and/or scholarships and bursaries.
-She connects students with other student services professionals as needed.
-She also assists Indigenous student groups on campus by supporting their events and initiatives.
+Students usually come to him for questions on where to find a job and/or scholarships and bursaries.
+He connects students with other student services professionals as needed.
+He also assists Indigenous student groups on campus by supporting their events and initiatives.

 Dana graduated from Dawson College in 2006 with a DEC in Office Systems Technology.
 Born and raised in Montreal, she is half Mi’gmaq from Listuguj and half Pottawatami from Moose Deer Point, Ontario, but she grew up in Kahnawake.
 As Administrative Coordinator of the First Peoples’ House, her job is to handle day-to-day activities such as IT and payroll, as well as keeping the House and its’ events running smoothly by taking care of the administrative tasks.